OliverCodez/VerusPay/readme.md

 - Test mode to allow enabling the plugin only for logged in Admins

 ## Upgrade Notice

+= 0.3.0 =
+New coin support added for Komodo KMD

 = 0.2.0 =
 Major Release - New Crypto Payment Method Pirate ARRR Implemented